German retribution against Poles who helped Jews: Enforcement of German ordinances

-The Frank's decree of October 15, 1941 stipulated that cases concerning the cases of aid to Jewish refugees would be dealt with by German special courts.
+Frank's decree of October 15, 1941 stipulated that cases of aid to Jewish refugees would be dealt with by German special courts.
 Until 2014, historians were able to identify 73 Polish citizens, against whom special courts of the General Government conducted cases in this respect.
 Many times, however, the Germans refused to carry out even simplified court proceedings, and the Jews captured together with their Polish caregivers were murdered on the spot or at the nearest police station or military police station.
 Such a course of action was sanctioned, among other things, by a secret order of the SS Commander and the Police for the Radom district, ordering the extermination of captured Jews and their Polish caregivers on the spot, as well as the burning of buildings where Jews were hidden.
 At the same time, the Germans took care to give proper publicity to their retribution, so as to intimidate the Polish population and discourage it from providing any aid to Jews.
-For this purpose, the victims' burials were prohibited in cemeteries, instead, they were buried on the scene of the crime, on nearby fields or in road trenches.
+For this purpose, the victims' burials were prohibited in cemeteries; instead, they were buried at the scene of the crime, on nearby fields or in road trenches.

 Historians point out that Polish blackmailers and denunciators posed a very serious threat to people helping Jews, and in the Eastern Borderlands – additionally collaborators and confidants of Ukrainian, Belarusian or Lithuanian origin.
-Barbara Engelking emphasizes that due to the relatively weak saturation of rural areas with German police and gendarmerie units, a large part of the cases of exposing Poles hiding Jews had to be the result of reports submitted by their Polish neighbours.
+Barbara Engelking emphasizes that due to the relatively weak saturation of rural areas with German police and gendarmerie units, many of the cases of exposing Poles hiding Jews had to be the result of reports submitted by their Polish neighbours.
 Dariusz Libionka reached similar conclusions.
 However, the actual scale of denunciation has still not been thoroughly investigated.

-There were also cases when the captured Jews – under the influence of torture or false promises to save their lives – gave out aiding Poles to the German authorities.
+There were also cases when the captured Jews – under the influence of torture or false promises to save their lives – identified aiding Poles to the German authorities.
 Jewish people were also among the informants of German police.